loreb/zkc-fixes/README.md

     scp foo@example.com:~/zkc.db zkc.db

 The idea is that you pull a remote copy locally, but don't overwrite your local copy.
-To get updates from remote run the merge command.
+To get updates from remote, run the merge command.

 # License